 Choosing a Cream

 Different creams will produce sour cream with different thicknesses.
-Choose the one that works best for you.
+Keep these tips in mind when selecting your cream.

 - Pasteurized heavy cream or whipping cream will yield the thickest sour cream.